The 2 most common causes of acute mediastinitis are

 Patients with esophageal perforation become acutely ill within hours, with severe chest pain and dyspnea due to mediastinal inflammation.

-Treatment is with parenteral antibiotics selected to be effective against oral and GI flora (eg, clindamycin 450 mg IV q 6 h plus ceftriaxone 2 g once/day, for at least 2 wk).
-Patients who have severe mediastinitis with pleural effusion or pneumothorax require emergency exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and mediastinum.
+Treatment is with parenteral antibiotics selected to be effective against oral and gastrointestinal flora (eg, clindamycin 450 mg IV every 6 hours plus ceftriaxone 2 g IV once a day, for at least 2 weeks).
+Patients who have severe mediastinitis with pleural effusion or pneumothorax require emergency surgical exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and mediastinum.

 This procedure is complicated by mediastinitis in about 1% of cases.
 Patients most commonly present with wound drainage or sepsis.
 Diagnosis is based on finding infected fluid obtained by a needle aspiration through the sternum.
 Treatment consists of immediate surgical drainage, debridement, and parenteral broad-spectrum antibiotics.
 Mortality approaches 50% in some series.

-This condition usually is due to TB or histoplasmosis but can be due to sarcoidosis, silicosis, or other fungal diseases.
+This condition usually is due to tuberculosis (TB) or histoplasmosis but can be due to sarcoidosis, silicosis, or other fungal diseases.
 An intense fibrotic process develops, leading to compression of mediastinal structures that can cause the superior vena cava syndrome, tracheal narrowing, or obstruction of the pulmonary arteries or veins.